The Hidden Costs of Ransomware Attacks

 These kinds of negative experiences contribute to job dissatisfaction.
 Whether dissatisfied employees leave the business or simply lose the enthusiasm for their job, the company’s bottom line will suffer in the long term.

-Impact on SOC Personnel
+Impact of Ransomware on SOC Personnel

 While all employees feel the ripple effects of a ransomware attack, security operations center (SOC) personnel are the ones who take the biggest hit during the crisis and long after.
 Many organizations lack the tools that incident responders need to gain complete visibility across their entire ecosystem, and trying to find the answers in the middle of the crisis quickly becomes overwhelming.
 Two out of nine IT directors report that employees responding to a ransomware attack have become so jaded during the first week of ransomware response that they had to be sent home.